Industrial Internet of Things (IIoT)

 test data

 A group of data for which the output variable is not known.
-A test data set is used to test the accuracy of a regression algorithm.
+A test data set is used to test the accuracy of a machine learning algorithm.

 threshold value